 Here’s the momentum indicator showcasing regular bullish divergence during a down move on EUR/USD.

-Like the other examples, as price prints a new lower low, the indicator makes a higher low, suggesting some serious bullish mojo is brewing behind the scenes.
-Price then reverses as the bulls take charge and push it higher.
+Like the other examples, as price prints a new lower low, the indicator makes a higher low, suggesting some serious bullish momentum brewing behind the scenes.
+Price then reverses as the bulls take charge and push the market higher.

 And that’s divergence – not so hard after all, eh?